-The Hawaii Branch segment of the 2018 ESU National Shakespeare Competition will be held in Punahou School's Luke Auditorium in the Wo International Center beginning at 1 p.m. on Saturday, March 3, 2018, with a field of competitors that has grown to 19 thus far and includes schools from five islands.
+The Hawaii Branch segment of the 2019 English-Speaking Union (ESU) National Shakespeare Competition will be held in Punahou School's Luke Auditorium in the Wo International Center beginning at 1 p.m. on Saturday, March 2, 2019.
 Teachers, family, friends, and other interested parties are welcome to attend.
 Although space in the auditorium has been adequate for the past several competitions, it is always a good idea to arrive a little early to secure parking and to claim a seat.
 All Branch Competition contestants will receive prizes, and the top three participants selected by our panel of judges will also receive monetary awards.
-The first place winner will be flown to New York City to compete in the ESU National Shakespeare Competition to be held this year on Shakespeare's birthday, April 23, 2018 at Lincoln Center.
+The first place winner will be flown to New York City to compete in the ESU National Shakespeare Competition, tentatively scheduled to be held this year on April 29, 2019 at Lincoln Center.

 The ESU Hawaii site now includes a list compiled by Taylor Peterson at the ESUUS headquarters of past Hawaii Branch Competition Winners who went on to compete at the national level.
-To view the list, click on this link.
+To view the list, click here.

 ESU Hawaii, a 501(c)3 non-profit organization, is operated entirely by volunteers and relies on charitable contributions (tax deductible!) to continue the mission of ESU founder Sir Evelyn Wrench "to bring together in the bonds of friendship the English- speaking peoples of the world."
 If you would like to support our efforts to continue bringing Hawaii's students together to celebrate the language of Shakespeare, please consider becoming a member via the link on our site or making a contribution (or both!).